 For example, if there was a major incident and the department needed two more firefighters to come and help on duty, they would be able to enlist the help of the firefighters currently off-duty who haven’t worked for three days.

-If this were to happen with a 24-hour shift pattern fire department, they might find it harder to get crew members in to help with a major incident because everyone not working will have just come off an incredibly long shift and not in the correct headspace to come back to work.
+If this were to happen with a 24-hour shift pattern fire department, they might find it harder to get crew members in to help with a major incident because everyone not working will have just come off an incredibly long shift and may not be in the correct headspace to come back to work.

 Peak periods for firefighters are between the hours of 8 am and 8 pm when the majority of the city is awake.
 This is when the risk of fires and accidents is at its highest.
 So, this is when the majority of firefighters who work 12-hour shift patterns will be working at the station.

 As a 12-hour shift is shorter than the 24-hour shift, it can help to prevent the firefighters from becoming fatigued.
-This can be detrimental to their mental wellbeing and ability to react to dangerous situations properly, so a 12-hour shift can be more desirable for a number of reasons.
+This can be detrimental to their mental well-being and ability to react to dangerous situations properly, so a 12-hour shift can be more desirable for a number of reasons.

 Other shift patterns